Crazy-Beautiful: 50 Flowers That Start With ‘C’

 22. Cineraria

 Cineraria is a hybrid plant, the result of a cross between Pericallis lanata and Pericallis cruenta.
-These beautiful flowers that start with the letter C are produced in abundant bunches at the center of the plant’s vibrant foliage.
-The flowers are daisy-shaped.
 They bloom in a wide variety of colors and bicolor combinations, including white, pink, purple, red, and blue.
 Cineraria plants are perennial but only in USDA hardiness zones nine through 11, making them a popular annual in cooler regions.

 Scientific Name:Cineraria (Pericallis x hybrida)